Cactoidal/GodotEthersV3/README.md

 There are benefits, however, to using Ethers-rs and its successor, Alloy.
 Namely that they have been well-tested, and they contain additional features that could be added into the Rust library later.
 Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives, such as circom and openssl.

 In addition to games, GodotEthers can be used to decentralize dApp interfaces.
 Instead of connecting to a website and using a web wallet, a contract interface can now be easily built in Godot and distributed to users in open source format.
+Blockchain bots can also be made more accessible, with user-friendly interfaces.